 Denise Johnson is the director of planning and operations at the Saint Louis University School of Medicine.
 She received her Bachelor of Arts in Organizational Communications from Saint Louis University.
 She is a member of the AAMC Group on Institutional Planning (GIP) and serves on the GIP Steering Committee and the GIP Data and Information Committee.

 Chad Miller, M.D.
-FACP, FHM, obtained his undergraduate degree from Yale University in 1999 and his doctorate of medicine from Tulane University in 2004.
+FACP, FHM, is the associate dean for undergraduate medical education.
+He obtained his undergraduate degree from Yale University in 1999 and his doctorate of medicine from Tulane University in 2004.
 He completed his training in internal medicine at the same institution in 2007.

 Dr. Miller has a wealth of education experience from his first faculty position at Tulane University, where he served as course director for numerous student experiences and as the associate program director for the internal medicine residency program.